aedmark/Bonepoke-Fractal/README.md

 ---

-## 3. NEUROPLASTICITY (THE LEARNING CORTEX)
+## 3. NEUROPLASTICITY (THE HIPPOCAMPUS)

 The Lexicon is no longer static stone.
-It is soft tissue.
+It is **Permanent Soft Tissue**.

-You can now manually inject new definitions into the system's brain using the `/teach` command.
-If the system doesn't know that "glacier" is "CRYO", you can tell it.
+Thanks to the **Hippocampus Patch**, knowledge injected via the `/teach` command is now serialized into the DeepStorage graph.
+If you teach the Symbiont that "glitch" is "KINETIC," it will remember that fact forever, even after a reboot.

 - **The Command:** `/teach [word] [category]`